 BOX SPRING COVERS

 I once had an Airbnb Superhost guest who texted me to ask where I kept my pool towels.
 When I told her, “They’re the yellow striped towels on the teak chair in the master bath” (pictured above), she was shocked!
-She’d seen them, of course, but couldn’t believe I’d leave such nice towels for guests to take to the pool.
+She’d seen them, of course, but couldn’t believe I’d leave such nice towels for guests to take to the private pool.

 The secret is, with wholesale pricing, the towels only cost me $8 each.
 So, as you can see, there are some places I splurge and others where I save!

 As a textile addict, I’m always trying out new product.
 So my yellow stripe pool towels are from a vendor that, unfortunately, does not sell retail.
 BUT!
-If you are open to buying wholesale quantities—sometimes as few as 12 or 24, totally doable for us vacation renal owners)—then you may be in luck.
+If you are open to buying wholesale quantities—sometimes as few as 12 or 24, totally doable for us vacation property owners)—then you may be in luck.

 HINT HINT: Check out my free Wholesaling Linens Guide to learn more.